One of the Biggest Tickets in TowN

 You may know about Orlando’s fun-side.
 But you probably don’t know about its tech-side as the nation’s top metro for STEM job growth and one of the fastest growing tech markets in the U.S. Driven by a superior quality of life, passionate creative culture and high value cost of operation, Orlando’s tech companies continue to propel a dynamic and innovative economy.

-The 68-Acre Creative Village Supports A High Tech Cluster In Orlando’s Downtown Core
+68-Acre Creative Village Supports a High-Tech Cluster in Downtown Orlando

 UCF Among Top 20 Most Innovative Universities